Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry

-Since electromagnetic fields have to satisfy Maxwell's equations, the M1 couplings are suppressed by a factor of the inverse of the speed of light $c^{-1}$.
-Thus, they are much weaker than E1 transitions at typical laser intensities, and the two-photon Rabi frequency, Eq.~\eqref{eq: two-photon Rabi frequency}, is quite small when comparing to the Rabi frequency associated with two E1 transitions.
-Accordingly, one needs pretty long or relatively intense laser pulses to achieve $\pi$- or $\pi/2$-pulses.
-That is why finite pulse-time effects become important for E1-M1 transitions.
-Since the transition between $\ket{g}$ and $\ket{e}$ is forbidden for single-photon transitions, however, we can still neglect spontaneous emission.
 In the idealized scenario of Sec.~\ref{sec.Idealized model for E1M1 transitions} we considered plane waves for the electromagnetic fields.
 However, a realistic laser beam has a position-dependent intensity, e.g. a Gaussian beam profile.
 At the same time, the Rabi frequencies from Eq.~\eqref{eq: Rabi frequencies} depend on the amplitudes of the electric and magnetic fields, thereby also on the intensity.
 As a consequence, and due to the operator-valued nature of the atomic COM, the atoms might experience small, possibly state-dependent potentials due to the position dependency of the laser intensity while falling during a laser pulse.
 In particular, small perturbations in the already small magnetic field amplitude might have large effects.
 In order to find the effective time-evolution operator $\hat{U}_\mathrm{eff}$ for the atomic wave packet in weakly position-dependent pulses we replace

 Adding the atomic rest energy, the Hamiltonian describing the effective two-level atom via Eq.~\eqref{eq: adiabatic system real case} becomes

 The particular effects of the position dependency of the laser intensity can be separated by unitary transformations that cancel specific operator-valued terms in the Hamiltonian.
 First of all, let us cancel out the phase in the off-diagonal part in the Hamiltonian.
 This can be achieved by the unitary displacement transformation $\ket{\vec{\psi}}\rightarrow\hat{U}_1^\dagger\ket{\vec{\psi}}$, where